sulaimanalmani/Live_CSI_Activity_Recognition/README.md

 for the weights and make sure it imports correctly.
 Note: If matlab is not importing your model, try renaming keras version in the json file to you keras version (remove "-tf" in the end of the version)

-Now you need the files in this repo and follow these steps:
+Now you need the files in this repo (note these need to go into linux-80211n-csitool-supplementary)
+and follow these steps:

 1.SET UP Monitor Mode on the receiver
 cd linux-80211n-csitool-supplementary/injection/